 You Are a Guest

-Aside from someone in physical danger, ie bleeding in front of you, be wary of someone asking for help, it is better that a local assists them as this could be a scam.
-This may sound obvious but if you are in a nightlife environment, be very cautious about taking a drink from a stranger.
+This next tip may appear obvious but if you are in a nightlife environment, be very cautious about taking a free drink from a stranger.
 Ironically this tip is more relevant for the men who visit Kiev than the women because there have been cases where men were served spiked drinks by a woman, only to wake up the next morning and find they rang up quite an expensive bar tab!
 The same advice goes for small shops or the people standing outside of them.
-One scam I’ve heard of involves a man standing outside a convenience store who will offer you to take a shot to celebrate his birthday.
+One scam I’ve heard of involves a man standing outside a convenience store who will offer you to take a shot with him to celebrate his birthday.
 Harmless enough right?
 Perhaps you think locals are just very friendly and it would be rude to turn him down.
 The catch though is that the shot he offers you is laced with some sedative, allowing him to rob you of your wallet and possessions once the posiion has taken affect.
-Finally, there is also a scam whereby the scammer places a large sum of money on the ground, waiting for a stranger to pick it up.
-Once you go to pick it up, you’ll immediately be accosted by several men claiming to be policemen as well as a “victim” who will claim you stole the money from him.
+Finally, there is also a scam whereby a large of money is conveniently placed on the ground in plain sight.
+Should you go to pick it up, you’ll immediately be accosted by several men claiming to be policemen as well as a “victim” who will then asset you stole the money from him.
 It’s simply a ruse to hustle an unsuspecting tourist of their money.
 As the saying goes, if it’s too good to be true, it probably is.